 The length of therapy is dependent on many factors, including the type and severity of the presented issues.
 At the beginning of therapy, your Counselor will perform an assessment and work with you to develop a plan for your therapeutic treatment.

-CRC is a 501(c)(3) non-profit ministry that recovers its expenses through fees consistent with area norms for professional counseling.
+CRC is a 501(c)(3) non-profit ministry that meets its expenses primarily through fees consistent with area norms for professional counseling.
 Standard fees, based upon session length and format of the session, follow:

 $150.00/50 minutes$225.00/80 minutes